heremaps/msdkui-android/README.md

 - Vietnamese

 ## Supported platforms
-The HERE Mobile SDK UI Kit components are available for Android and [iOS](https://github.com/heremaps/msdkui-ios).
+The HERE Mobile SDK UI Kit (MSDKUI) components are available for Android and [iOS](https://github.com/heremaps/msdkui-ios).
 The required HERE Mobile SDK is Version 3.15, only the _Premium edition_ is supported.
 The HERE Mobile SDK UI Kit supports scooter routing.
 Please, make sure to extend your license key if you want to include scooter routing in your app.

 **Android Environment**
 - Minimum supported API version is 19 (KitKat), allowing you to reach more than 95% of all Android devices.